 On the energy front, he has acted as environmental counsel for lenders and equity investors in the financing of energy facilities.
 In addition, he has represented renewable energy developers in the negotiation of power purchase and operating agreements, renewable energy certificate contracts, land agreements and financing related matters, among others, as well as in the land use and environmental impact review process related to the construction of such facilities.
 His energy experience includes work on coal, natural gas, wind, solar, waste to energy, biomass, anaerobic digestion and landfill gas to energy projects.

 Mr. Fernández-Lugo participated in the drafting process of Acts 82 and 83 of July 19, 2010, which created the Puerto Rico renewable energy portfolio standard, and the renewable energy incentives regime, respectively.
 He also worked on the net metering chapter of the Energy Transformation and RELIEF Act, Act 57 of May 27, 2014.

-He frequently provides lectures to industry groups and associations on these and other topics.
 Prior to joining McConnell Valdés, Mr. Fernández-Lugo served as judicial law clerk to Hon.
-Carmen Consuelo Cerezo, then-Chief Judge of the United States District Court for the District of Puerto Rico
+Carmen Consuelo Cerezo, then-Chief Judge of the United States District Court for the District of Puerto Rico.

 Some of his representative cases include:

 - Representation of the plaintiff in a civil action against the operator of a quarry bordering a pharmaceutical facility in connection with illegal dust emissions and a geologically unstable limestone hill.
 Our client obtained an injunction against the quarry operator.